Radhika Pandit

-She rose to fame starring in commercially successful films Hudugaru (2011), Addhuri (2012), Drama (2012), Bahaddur (2014) and Mr. and Mrs. Ramachari (2014).
+Pandit established herself as a leading South Indian actress with commercial successes such as Hudugaru (2011), Addhuri (2012), Drama (2012), Bahaddur (2014), Mr. and Mrs. Ramachari (2014), which earned her the SIIMA Award for Best Actress – Kannada, and Doddmane Hudga (2016).
+The 2019 film Aadi Lakshmi Puraana marked her last screen appearance after which she took a break from acting.

+Pandit is also a celebrity endorser for several brands and products.
+She is married to actor Yash with whom she has two children.

-Early life & education
+Early life and work

-Radhika Pandit was born in Bangalore Palace Nursing Home to a Goan mother and a Saraswat father, Krishna Pandit, who is a stage and film personality.
+Radhika Pandit was born in Bangalore Palace Nursing Home into a Konkani-speaking Chitrapur Saraswat Brahmin family of Krishna Pandit, who is a stage and film personality.
 They lived in the Malleswaram suburb of Bangalore.
 Pandit has a younger brother, Gourang.
 She grew up in her paternal grandfather's house in Malleswaram and continues to live there for "sentimental reasons" as he "had bought the house with all the money he had saved."

-Pandit did her schooling at Cluny Convent High School, Bangalore, and later pursued a Bachelor of Commerce (B.Com.) course at the Mount Carmel College, Bangalore.

-Pandit aspired to become a teacher after completing a Master of Business Administration course.
+Pandit did her schooling at Cluny Convent High School in Bangalore and later pursued a Bachelor of Commerce (B.Com.) course at Mount Carmel College, Bangalore.
+She aspired to become a teacher after completing a Master of Business Administration course.
 However, in 2007, during her final year in B.Com., she was persuaded by a friend to audition for a role in a Kannada language television serial, Nandagokula, directed by Ashok Kashyap.
 Pandit was offered the role without an audition.
 The same year, she appeared in another soap, Sumangali.
 When the former neared completion, her photos began circulating in local magazines, which were noticed by film director Shashank who was looking for a female lead for his film 18th Cross, and the makers of Moggina Manasu.
 She was cast in both films and began filming for the former first.